-We are dedicated to amplifying the future of STEM by raising funds in support of Black & Latinx Birders.
+We are dedicated to amplifying the future of STEM and conservation by raising funds in support of historically excluded birders.

 We are a small team of talented professionals and birders with a wide range of skills and experience in STEAM.
 We love what we do and we do it with passion!